Genesis (given name)

+Popularity

-It has been a well-used name for girls in the United States in recent years, where it has ranked among the top 1,000 names given to newborn girls since 1988, among the top 200 names since 2000 and among the top 100 names given to newborn girls since 2008.
-The name, also spelled Génesis, has been particularly popular for girls born to Hispanic parents.
-Genesis was among the five most popular names for Hispanic newborn girls in the American state of Virginia in 2022.
-The name has also ranked among the top 100 names for girls in Chile in recent years.
+Genesis has been a well-used name for girls in the United States, where it has ranked among the top 1,000 names given to newborn girls since 1988, among the top 200 names since 2000 and among the top 100 names given to newborn girls since 2008.

+Genesis is a name that has been particularly popular for Hispanic girls.
+Genesis was among the five most popular names for Hispanic newborn girls in the American state of Virginia in 2022 and again in 2023.
+It was among the top names for newborn girls in Puerto Rico in 2010.
+The name has also ranked among the top 100 names for girls in Chile and Mexico in recent years.